 There is also a recommended word count and keyword meters.
 The word count meter shows an average of words that should be used in the article based on the top 10 search results.
 The keyword meter consists of must and related keywords.

-When your article hits the right amount related and must keywords the meter will turn green when this has been reached.
+When your article hits the right amount of related and must keywords the meter will turn green when this has been reached.

 Must Words or Latent Semantic Indexing (LSI) Keywords within the Content Assistant